Many people go vegan for health reasons.

 However, these claims often don’t come with sources backing them up.

-I decided to do a bit of digging into the subject to find relevant studies.
+I decided to do a bit of digging into the subject to find relevant studies and see what the research says about these claims.

 I’ll summarize what I found here.